JoeCars/Nerman.js/docs/indexer.md

 - **endBlock**: `number`.
 Newest block to return.
 Infinity by default.
 - **from**: `string`.
 From address to return.
 All by default.
 - **to**: `string`.
 To address to return.
 All by default.
-- **involved**: `string`.
+- **involving**: `string`.
 An involved address to return, either the delegator, fromDelegate, or toDelegate.
 All by default.
 - **tokenId**: `number`.
 Token id to return.
 All by default.